dfinity/motoko/doc/md/reference/style.md

     Rationale: ':' is to declarations what '=' is to definitions.
 Moreover, the left-hand of a type annotation may generally be an arbitrary complex expression or pattern.

--   Put a space after a comma or semicolon (but not before).
+-   Put a space after a comma or semicolon, but not before.

     ``` motoko no-repl
     let tuple = (1, 2, 3);